fygar256/brainfuck-interpreter-miru/README.txt

-bug fix version of simple Brainfuck compiler code by Miruchigawa which works perfectly perhaps.
+bug fix version of simple Brainfuck interpreter code by Miruchigawa which works perfectly perhaps.